ParallelMaths/parallel/pages/9-18-mean-girls.md

 @[youtube](oDAKKQuBtDo?rel=0)

-Cady answers a question about “limits”, which is something you probably have not covered yet.
+Cady answers a question about “limits”, which is something you probably haven't covered yet.

 The concept of limits touches on areas such as finding the value of a function in unusual or extreme situations.
 For example, let’s explore the value of this function.